 Our advanced at-home Flexitouch system provides effective automated, at-home lymphatic drainage therapy.
 Its patented, curved chambers stimulate the lymphatic system to remove excess fluid and reduce swelling.
 The pneumatic chambers sequentially inflate and deflate for only a few seconds each, creating a gentle wave-like application of pressure to stimulate the movement of lymphatic fluid and direct it towards properly functioning areas of the body.
 Peer-reviewed, published studies have shown that our Flexitouch system provides improved patient quality of life and clinical outcomes, and delivers significant cost savings to payers and patients.
-The first generation of our Flexitouch system received 510(k) clearance from the U.S. Food and Drug Administration, or the FDA, in July 2002 and our second-generation Flexitouch system received 510(k) clearance from the FDA for the Flexitouch system in treating lymphedema in the head and neck.
+The first generation of our Flexitouch system received 510(k) clearance from the U.S. Food and Drug Administration, or the FDA, in July 2002 and our second-generation Flexitouch system received 510(k) clearance from the FDA in October 2006.
+In September 2016, we received 510(k) clearance from the FDA for the Flexitouch system in treating lymphedema in the head and neck.
 In June 2017, we announced that we received 510(k) clearance from the FDA for the Flexitouch Plus, the third-generation version of our Flexitouch system.
 Our Flexitouch system generated \$131.9 million, or 92%, of our revenues in 2018, and